TAUSBV/dqf-api/v3/README.md

 <a name="targetSegments"/>
 ## Target Segment Info

+When posting target segment content, DQF distinguishes between two parameters:
+* **Target Segment:** This represents the pre-existing content of a target segment that was pre-populated e.g. by machine translation or  a previous translation round.
+You should consider _targetSegment_ any content that makes a target segment field _not empty_.
+* **Edited Segment:** This represents the _newer_ content produced by human intervention (most likely).
+This does not necessarily mean that the content of the _editedSegment_ has to be different than that of the _targetSegment_.

+**Note:** Whenever the _time_ parameter is >0, _editedSegment_ content is expected.

 <a name="fields"/>
-### Fields and Constraints
+### Parameters and Constraints
-In all of the requests that include target segments (the aforementioned batch operation and the two approaches for translation), you will find the same parameters to describe a target segment based on its origin.
+In all requests that include target segment content both as individual segments or in batch, you will need to provide additional parameters that will be used as segment metadata for reporting purposes.

 For the **segmentOriginId** you can choose between: